ELM327 Bluetooth Interface OBD 2.

 3. Turn on your ignition by turning your key to the 2nd turn.
-The engine will be off, but this provides power to your dash lights, radio and also the OBD II diagnostic port.
+The engine will be off, but this provides power to your dash lights, radio, and also the OBD II diagnostic port.

 Torque Android Application Connection?

 1. Open your Torque OBD-II app.
-Go to the Settings page and pair with the Bluetooth scanner.
+Go to the Settings page and pair it with the Bluetooth scanner.